Reviewed by

 ✨ Follicular phase

 This phase happens about 7-10 days after the last day of your period.
 You might start feeling happier and more energetic and that’s because your estrogen levels are on the rise.
-This is the perfect time to get outside more.
-Maybe even try a new sport.
-Rock climbing, anyone?
+Your testosterone also increases.
+This gives you more strength in fitness, more desire to train and better recovery.

 During this phase, you’ll excel at things that need more power and speed.
 Opt for cardio exercises like cycling, swimming and interval weight training and if you’re a runner, now is the time for hill repeats or sprint training.